jack-r-warren/distributed-crl/docs/documentation.md

 ### Bootstrapping Process

-1. A Participant asks an Authority for Participant status
-1. The Authority authorizes the Participant to act as a Participant by signing the Participant's certificate and giving the Participant lists of all Authorities and Participants
+1. A party (Authority, Participant, Non-Participant) communicates with the Discovery Server to obtain a list of all Authorities and Participants.
-1. The Participant asks all other Participants to add itself to their list of Participants

 ### Revocation Process

-1. An Authority receives a CertificateRevocation.
-1. The Authority sends the CertificateRevocation to all Participants.
+1. The Authority sends the CertificateRevocation (that it receives out-of-band) to all Participants.
 1. A Participant receives the CertificateRevocation and adds it to its list of CertificateRevocations.
-1. Once a Participant has enough CertificateRevocations to form a Block, it does so and sends that Block to all other Participants.
+1. Once a Participant has enough CertificateRevocations to form a Block, it does so and sends that Block to all Authorities and all other Participants.
-1. The other Participants will accept the Block and add it to their Blockchain.
+1. The Authorities and other Participants will accept the Block and add it to their Blockchain.

 ### Block Validation Process